-- NAME: Patricia Roberts Harris
+Patricia Roberts Harris

-Patricia Roberts was born on May 31, 1924 as the daughter of a Pullman car waiter.
-Harris grew up to become the first African American woman to hold a cabinet position, serve as an ambassador, and head a law school.
-Harris fought for fair housing and employment practices under the Carter administration as the secretary of housing and urban development (HUD).
-She died of breast cancer at age 60.
+Patricia Roberts was the first African-American woman to hold a Cabinet position, serve as an ambassador and head a law school.
+Harris fought for fair housing and employment practices under the Carter Administration as the secretary of Housing and Urban Development.
+She died of breast cancer in 1985, at age 60.

-Cabinet member, former U.S. ambassador to Luxembourg, politician, lawyer, educator.
-Born Patricia Roberts on May 31, 1924, in Mattoon, Illinois.
-The daughter of a Pullman car waiter.
+Patricia Roberts Harris was born on May 31, 1924, in Mattoon, Illinois, the daughter of a Pullman car waiter.
 Raised by her mother after her father left, she excelled at school and won a scholarship to Howard University in 1941.

-In the 1950s, Harris worked at Delta Sigma Theta, a national African American sorority, as a director.
+In the 1950s, Harris worked at Delta Sigma Theta, a national African-American sorority, as a director.
 Encouraged by William Beasley Harris, her husband and a lawyer himself, she decided to go to law school.
 Harris attended George Washington University’s National Law Center and graduated in 1960 as the top student in her class.

 After graduating, Harris spent a year with the Department of Justice.
 Then she returned to Howard University as a lecturer and later a professor.
 Outside of class, Harris was an activist for many social causes.
 She was appointed by President John F. Kennedy to co-chair the National Women’s Committee for Civil Rights.
 The committee oversaw approximately 100 women’s organizations across the nation.

-In 1965, Harris broke new ground for African American women when she was appointed U.S. ambassador to Luxembourg by President Lyndon B. Johnson.
+In 1965, Harris broke new ground for African-American women when she was appointed U.S. ambassador to Luxembourg by President Lyndon B. Johnson.
 She held the position for two years and then returned to her teaching at Howard where she again proved to be a trailblazer.
-In 1969, she became the dean of the law school there, making her the first African American woman to do so.
+In 1969, she became the dean of the law school there, making her the first African-American woman to do so.
 She didn’t stay in the position long, however.